-A corporate finance partner in an accountancy firm was requested by one of his firm's audit clients to undertake due diligence work on a target company, for which this client had made an agreed take-over bid.
-During this work, the corporate finance partner decided the target company was insolvent and introduced this company to one of his partners, an insolvency practitioner.
+"A corporate finance partner in an accountancy firm was requested by one of his firm's audit clients to undertake due diligence work on a target company, for which this client had made an agreed takeover bid.
+During this work, the corporate finance partner decided that the target company was insolvent and introduced this company to one of his partners, an insolvency practitioner.
 The practitioner went on to accept an appointment as administrator of the company.
-As administrator the practitioner sold, apparently at market values, the majority of assets to the audit client - who had requested the due diligence.
-The practitioner subsequently accepted the office of liquidator of the target company.
+As administrator, the practitioner sold, apparently at market value, the majority of assets to the audit client, who had requested the due diligence.
+The practitioner subsequently accepted the office of liquidator of the target company."

-The U.K. Insolvency Practitioners' Association characterized the ethical questions raised by the situation as follows:
+The United Kingdom Insolvency Practitioners' Association characterized the ethical questions raised by the situation as follows:

-1. Should the insolvency practitioner have accepted the appointment as administrator of the target company?

-2. Should the practitioner, as administrator, have sold assets to the audit client?

-3. Should the insolvency practitioner have accepted the appointment as liquidator of the target company?
+- (1) Should the insolvency practitioner have accepted the appointment as administrator of the target company? - (2) Should the practitioner, as administrator, have sold assets to the audit client? and - (3) Should the insolvency practitioner have accepted the appointment as liquidator of the target company?

-Because the U.K. Insolvency Practitioners' Association publication is something which might not be available to many Canadian readers, it is worth reproducing their discussion of these questions in its entirety as follows:
+Because the United Kingdom Insolvency Practitioners' Association publication is something which might not be available to many Canadian readers, it is worth reproducing its discussion of these questions in its entirety as follows:

-1. In considering whether to accept the appointment as administrator, the insolvency practitioner should have considered the target company creditors' interests, ignoring the interests of his firm's audit client.
+"1.
+In considering whether to accept the appointment as administrator, the insolvency practitioner should have considered the target company creditors' interests, ignoring the interests of his firm's audit client.